sleonov11/CV_studypract/README.md

 # CV_studypract
-study practice with opencv, ultralytics and django.
+study practice with opencv and mediapipe